Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

-"It's because she's here isn't it," the blonde accused.
+"It's because she's here isn't it," she accused.
 Her fingers made no movements towards the cash register.

 "Will you please just ring me up?"
-Shikamaru sighed, not meeting the hard glare she tried to smother him with.
+Shikamaru sighed.
+He continued to dodge the glare she tried to smother him with.

-"They're for her, aren't they?" she continued, jealousy rising high.
+"They're for her, aren't they?"
+Ino continued, jealousy striking her in the gut.
 "She's not even from Konoha!"

-His eyebrow twitched, his patience wearing thin.
+Shikamaru's eyebrow twitched as his patience thinned.
 "You suck at your job, you know that?
 Just ring them up, troublesome woman..."

 Sabuko Temari...oh how Ino wanted to rip each and every spiky pigtail off that stupid, sandy head.
 Why did she have to be in Konoha this week?

 Grabbing the bouquet roughly off the counter, the fuming young woman began to furiously punch in the numbers on the tag.

 "Shikamaru, who am I supposed to go with?" she griped as if the entire situation were now his fault.
 In her mind, it was.

 Shikamaru sighed for what seemed like the umpteenth time at the way she manhandled his purchase and rubbed the bridge of his nose, "Why did you turn down all the guys who asked you in beginning of the month?
 You wouldn't be in this situation if you weren't so picky."

 "Duh!"
 Ino flipped her hair, "I was playing hard to get!
 It was supposed to get the attention of some older shinobi.
 Preferably a jounin..."